-PORTSMOUTH HARBOR AND PISCATAQUA RIVER.
-NEW HAMPSHIRE (1st CD) AND MAINE (1st CD) - This study of Portsmouth Harbor and the Piscataqua River, New Hampshire and Maine was directed by Section 437 of WRDA 2000.
+PORTSMOUTH HARBOR AND PISCATAQUA RIVER, NEW HAMPSHIRE (1st CD) AND MAINE (1st CD) - This study of Portsmouth Harbor and the Piscatagua River, New Hampshire and Maine was directed by Section 437 of WRDA 2000.
 The non-federal sponsor is the state of New Hampshire, Pease Development Authority, Division of Ports and Harbors (PDA).
 The study's purpose is to determine the navigation related needs of the area and is focusing on the upper turning basin in the river near Newington, N.H.
 The current 800-foot width of the turning basin causes major safety concerns for shippers and limits the efficiency of shipping operations, particularly for large LPG tankers.
 The §905(B) reconnaissance report was completed and approved by North Atlantic Division in September 2004.
 A feasibility cost-sharing agreement for the PDA and Corps to share the cost of the feasibility study was executed on June 21, 2006.
 The feasibility study was initiated in 2006 using funds provided by the PDA and the FY06 E&WDAAct.

 A draft Feasibility Report/draft Environmental Assessment was released for public review on March 31, 2014.
 The final Feasibility Report and Environmental Assessment were approved by the Civil Works Review Board on Aug.

 21, 2014.
 State and Agency review of the proposed Chief of Engineers Report closed on Nov.
 24, 2014.
 The final Chief of Engineers Report was signed on Feb.
 8, 2015 and the reports were submitted to Congress on June 15, 2015.

-Congress authorized the project in the WIINAct of December 2016.
+Congress authorized the project in the WIIN Act of December 2016.
 The Design Phase Cost Sharing Agreement between the USACE and the sponsor for the Preconstruction, Engineering, and Design (PED) effort was executed Nov.
 13, 2015.
 Federal and sponsor funds have been received and design phase work is 95 percent complete.
 Key efforts in the design phase include subsurface investigations to confirm dredge material types and quantities, and final determination of dredged material disposal and beneficial use options.

-PORTSMOUTH HARBOR AND PISCATAQUA RIVER, NEW HAMPSHIRE (1st CD) AND MAINE (1st CD) - Maintenance dredging of the back channels portion of the Portsmouth Harbor and Piscataqua River FNP (commonly called "Sagamore Creek") was needed to restore the project to authorized dimensions and alleviate shoal conditions impacting safe navigation through the channels.
-A solicitation including contract plans and specifications to remove approximately 4,300 cubic yards of shoal at the confluence of the Portsmouth Harbor back channels has been issued.
-A \$542,970 contract was awarded on Nov.
+PORTSMOUTH HARBOR AND PISCATAQUA RIVER, NEW HAMPSHIRE (1st CD) AND MAINE (1st CD) - Maintenance dredging of the back channels portion of the Portsmouth Harbor and Piscataqua River FNP was needed to restore the project to authorized dimensions and alleviate shoal conditions impacting safe navigation.
+A \$542,970 contract to remove 4,300 cubic yards of shoal at the confluence of the Portsmouth Harbor back channels was awarded Nov.
 18, 2016.
 Dredging was completed in April 2017.
 Disposal of the dredged sand was used as a beneficial use at a nearshore site off of Wallice Sands Beach.